-Our mission is to increase the prosperity of human and natural environments in artisan communities through holistic design approaches and collaborative participation, transforming the way we create and consume, where waste, water and energy is reduced to a minimum and groundwater resources are replenished.
+We aim to increase the prosperity of human and natural environments in artisan communities through holistic design approaches and collaborative participation transforming the way we create and consume, where waste, water and energy is reduced to a minimum and groundwater resources are replenished.

-We are committed to reverse the effects of pollution and water scarcity in rural communities on which traditional livelihoods depend.
+Our goal is to encourage water conservation, reverse the effects of pollution and mitigate water scarcity in rural communities on which traditional livelihoods depend.

-$20 of each Caftan sold on our website goes towards funding rainwater harvesting systems in rural communities in India
+$20 of each Caftan sold on our website goes towards funding rainwater harvesting systems.

 How are the Caftans made?

-All of our designs are created under the sun in small batches from January to May and re-produced by demand.
+All of our designs are created under the sun in small batches from January to May and re-produced at demand.
 We collect our fabric scraps for a future handmade zero-waste goods collection.
-Each caftan creates as little as 3% waste per piece
+Each caftan creates as little as 3% waste per piece.

 We invite you to join the journey by becoming a member of one of our Partnership Programs. #Jointhecaftanlife